Skip to main content

 • A container runtime, like Docker, Kubernetes, Amazon ECS, or Azure Container Apps

-• Your Cherwell database, restored to a Microsoft SQL Server instance accessible to your container runtime
+• Your Cherwell database, restored to a Microsoft SQL Server instance (with Full Text Indexing installed) accessible to your container runtime

 Install